Title XI: Crop Insurance Program Provisions

 Traditional Crop Insurance

-Producers can purchase insurance policies at a subsidized rate under Federal crop insurance programs.
+Producers can purchase insurance policies at a subsidized rate under the Federal crop insurance program.
 These insurance policies make indemnity payments to producers based on current losses related to either below-average yields (crop yield insurance) or below-average revenue (revenue insurance).

 Policies are sold through private insurance companies under a Standard Reinsurance Agreement (SRA).
 USDA's Risk Management Agency (RMA) subsidizes the insurance premiums, as well as a portion of the companies' administrative and operating expenses, and shares underwriting gains and losses with the companies.
 Premium subsidy rates have increased for a number of policy types in recent decades, so on average producers pay only around 40 percent of their premiums.
 Crop insurance is available for more than 100 commodities, including some animals and animal products.
 However, coverage is not available for all commodities in all areas, and all types of insurance are not available for all commodities.
 On crop policies, farmers sign up for insurance before planting, but usually pay premiums after harvest.